mihiarc/rpa-landuse-viewer/README.md

 If you're joining the project with an existing database setup:

-1. set up the Python environment:
+1. Set up the Python environment:
 ```bash
 # Using conda
 conda create -n rpa_landuse python=3.12